Last month the Birdata team flagged some important new Birdata updates:

 We are constantly looking at ways Birdata can be improved – how to make it easier for you to record, store and explore our birdlife, and how to best collect the information needed to protect our native birds and their habitats.
-We have some big updates coming your way, and we want to share a couple of them with you before they “go live”.
+It has taken a bit of time but the first of a number of big updates is now online and ready for you to use!

-If you have any questions about these or any other changes, please contact firstname.lastname@example.org
+If you have any questions about these or any other changes or you spot any bugs, please contact firstname.lastname@example.org.

 Thanks for your amazing contributions in getting out there and making your birding count!

 - Quick overview of most recent surveys undertaken